-Friday the 13th of December, 2019, was an auspicious day for me in that I was blessed to attend the EMM-Care (Disability and Special Needs) program presented by the course’s creator Ross Emmett.
-The course affords therapists, such as myself, the opportunity to assist clients by providing support to their parents/care workers by sharing with them effective, gentle and safe muscle release moves that can be used at home and easily incorporated with other care programs and existing medical therapies.
+Friday the 13th of December 2019, was an auspicious day for me in that I was blessed to attend the EMM-Care (Disability and Special Needs) program presented by the course’s creator Ross Emmett.
+The course affords Emmett therapists the opportunity to assist clients by providing support to their parents/care workers.
+We do this by sharing with them effective, gentle and safe muscle release moves that can be used at home and are easily incorporated with other care programs and existing medical therapies.

 In a nutshell, we learn a suite of releases or moves that can be taught to parents/carers for at-home support of their charges.

-White-coat fever can afflict children and those incapable of understanding why yet another person who is not a carer is going to painfully poke, prod and flex their limbs.
-They are naturally wary of such intrusion.
+White-coat fever can afflict children and those incapable of understanding why yet another stranger is going to painfully poke, prod and flex their limbs.
+They are naturally wary of such intrusions.
 As a rule, Emmett therapists generally err on the side of caution when approaching and treating children.
-Guided by a carer we work within the child’s comfort zone, explain what is going and perhaps even demonstrate on mum/dad what is going to happen to reassure the child.
+Guided by a carer, we work within the child’s comfort zone, explain what is going and perhaps even demonstrate on mum/dad what is going to happen to reassure the child.
 We always seek assent.
 Furthermore all of the moves are pain free and gentle.
 No force is used.

 Symptoms not labels

-While the original course was conceived “with the child at the heart of the program” the content is also applicable to adults, and can be applied to the symptoms of both disability and disease.
-Emmett Therapists tend not to use labels such parkinsons or MS or cerebral palsy because it is the symptoms the client is experiencing that we treat.
+While the original course was conceived “with the child at the heart of the program” the content is also applicable to adults.
+Emmett Technique can be applied to the symptoms of both disability and disease.
+Emmett therapists tend not to use labels such Parkinsons or MS or cerebral palsy because it is the symptoms of these conditions that we treat.
 A number of pathologies can have similar or overlapping symptoms: tremor, poor balance and lack of coordination for example might be due to MND, Parkinsons or addiction to name a few.
 Some Emmett techniques produce excellent result in relieving the symptoms of all three conditions,

 - Improved co-ordination